Apollo, Aslan & HermÉs

 Legends of the Fall

-We didn’t expect to take another, but we did: Apollo’s son Aslan.
-He’s named after a character in Chronicles of Narnia by C. S. Lewis, a magnificent lion with kind eyes.
+Aslan is named for a noble character in Chronicles of Narnia by C. S. Lewis, a magnificent lion with kind eyes.
 He’s a wise and a powerful force for good, but Narnians will tell you, “He’s not a tame lion.”
-Aslan, his father and brother, Hermés, are definitely not tame and should always be handled with caution.
-Their fight or flight instincts are powerful and can be dangerous if you don’t know how to respect them. #skydogaslan
+Aslan, like his father, is definitely not tame and should always be handled with caution.
+The fight or flight instincts in horses can be very dangerous if you don’t respect them. #skydogaslan

 Apollo, Aslan & Hermés currently have sponsors